 For the next year of 2011, the Swiss watchmaker re-introduces the Ladymatic line of charismatic ladies watches from the 1950s.
 Probably to be officially unveiled during the upcoming SIHH 2011 event, the new wristwatches will feature sensual, flowing lines and their high-grade Omega Co-Axial calibre 8520/8521 that was created specifically for the brand’s smaller pieces.
-Prepare to love the Omega Ladymatic DeVille, the gorgeous watch that will bedazzle you with polished rose gold surfaces, numerous diamonds and the most beautiful mother-of-pearl dial!
+Prepare to fall in love with the Omega Ladymatic DeVille (ref.
+4188.8.131.52.55.001), the gorgeous watch that will bedazzle you with polished rose gold surfaces, numerous diamonds and the most beautiful mother-of-pearl dial!

 This new model looks like a giant step forward for the “classic” line of Omega’s ladies watches.